 Storage licensing is a special x360Recover license mode in which protected systems are licensed by the amount of storage they consume on the appliance - rather than by the number of individual servers and workstations being protected.

 - unlimited endpoints backed up on a given appliance (within the licensed storage amount)

-- unlimited storage within the Axcient Cloud for either a three-year or ten-year period.
+- storage within the Axcient Cloud for either a three-year or ten-year period.

 Retention settings for endpoints licensed under this licensing mode may be set to any value on the appliance but are restricted (and locked) to a fixed retention policy on the Cloud vault (depending on whether a 3-year or 10-year license is assigned.)